Interested in yoga but not sure where to begin? Take a look at our guide to beginners yoga to help you get started.

 Shoes and socks are not necessary for yoga, so there’s no need to worry about that.

-Easy Yoga Classes
+Easy Yoga Classes for Beginners

 While there are no “rules” about the classes you should take at each stage of your yoga practice, it’s obviously recommended that you start at the beginning — with beginner classes!
 This will give you a chance to get used to the flow of the class and gain a better understanding of the movements.
 Plus, you’ll be less likely to push yourself too hard and risk getting hurt.
 Once you’ve moved through a few beginner classes, you’ll be ready to explore more challenging levels.